BC46/FLSharp/README.md

 - Fixed a crash that sometimes happens when closing the Server Filter dialog.
 - Fixed a bug that causes the game speed to sometimes suddenly increase when opening the Server Filter dialog.
 - Fixed Freelancer and FLServer crashing if a non-existing DLL is loaded via freelancer.ini.
+- Shows the actual shield capacity value in the shield infocards (reduced by the offline_threshold value).

 More fixes and improvements may be added in the future.